Reference

 </ScopedCssBaseline>Typography

-- No base font-size is declared on the <html>, but 16px is assumed (the browser default).
-You can learn more about the implications of changing the<html>default font size in the theme documentation page.
+<html>, but 16px is assumed (the browser default).
+You can learn more about the implications of changing the<html>default font size in the theme documentation page. - Set the

-- Set the font-weight to theme.typography.fontWeightBoldfor the<b>and<strong>elements.
+theme.typography.body1style on the<body>element. - Set the font-weight to

-- Custom font-smoothing is enabled for better display of the Roboto font.
+theme.typography.fontWeightBoldfor the<b>and<strong>elements. - Custom font-smoothing is enabled for better display of the Roboto font.

 Customization